devtpc/Spark01-Basics/README.md

 ![AKS created 2](/screenshots/img_aks_created_2.png)

-After entering the AKS, it can be observed, that events are occuring, it confirms that the cluster is up and running:
+After entering the AKS, it can be observed that events are occuring, confirming that the cluster is up and running:

 ![AKS created 3](/screenshots/img_aks_created_3.png)